ThomasGraceman/ThomasGraceman/README.md

 ### Taha Hoseinpour · Theoretical Computer Science @ Sharif University of Technology (SUT)

-*Your local bartender — serving coffee, and occasionally a nice reduction or two.*
+*Your local bartender, serving coffee, and occasionally a nice reduction or two.*

 <br>